Introduction

 • By what timeframe would you be able to enjoy returns on your current investment?
 Does the ROI sound convincing to you?

-When to choose a Business Processes Outsourcing model?
+When to Choose a Business Process Outsourcing Model?

-Outsourcing tends to make the most sense when an organization is looking for fundamental change, wants to move quickly in a short period, and views cost reduction as a top priority.
+Outsourcing makes the most sense when an organization is seeking fundamental change, wants to move quickly, and prioritizes cost reduction.

 When to choose a Shared Services model?